team-p-fall-24/live-streaming-system/README.md

 - ChrF measures the similarity between two texts at the character level, which makes it more robust to paraphrasing, word reordering, and morphological variations.

 - ROUGE-L evaluates the Longest Common Subsequence (LCS) between two texts.
 It measures structural similarity, including word overlap and sentence structure alignment.
-Note that because Thai language doeen't use space for does not use spaces to separate words.
-Thus, we don't consider this metrics for Thai language.
+Note that because Thai language does not use spaces to separate words.
+Therefore, the ROUGE-L metric is less useful for Thai language.

 - SBERT (Sentence-BERT) measures the semantic similarity between two texts.
 It evaluates whether two sentences have the same meaning, regardless of word order or word choice.
 (Using Sentence Transformer model)